christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **7.2 The Flavians (c.
 50 BCE – 300 CE)**

 The Flavians (the Pālava/Pahlavi clan, a junior branch of the R1 Sarmatian elite) were heavily intermarried with the Judeo-Anatolian J2 priesthood by Vespasian's reign.
 The haplotype R1a (the famed "Arya" gene) was the dominant haplogroup of the Roman elite before the Flavian empire.
 After the Flavian reign the haplotype J2/J1 became the dominant haplogroup among the Roman elite [^37](https://inf.news/en/science/bee8bab603736d7530f42b64ea756397.html).
 The Flavians then created a new ruling ethnicity in Rome—the Neo-Flavians—who were biologically the hybrid Pālava-J2 administrative class.
 The subsequent Catholic Church was the institutional memory of this coup, a permanent bureaucracy staffed by this new genetic elite, tasked with completing the erasure of their Dragon King predecessors.
 This is why they erased the Scythian origins of ancient civilizations and painted the Scythians (R1a) as monstrous foreigners.
 "Flavius" (Pālava/Pahlavi) eventually became Shabbos.
 From Constantine to Heraklios, for 500 years nearly every single Emperor bore the Flavius (Shabbos) title.
 By my count, 37 Roman and Byzantine emperors in all bore the honorary title "Flavius", and then later, "Phlabios" (https://en.wikipedia.org/wiki/Special:MobileDiff/1062698821)

+![Fig.
+1.52](/images/VespasianBust.jpg){:width="400px"}

+Fig. 1.52.
+Not only were their names and titles localized to different populations, but so were their depictions.
+L. The earliest bust of Vespasian and likely the most true to life.
+R. The Julio-Claudian inspired depiction that is most commonly associated with him.

-Vespasian then imported 100,000+ Jews into Italy (Josephus - The Jewish War), gave them citizenship and institutional positions, and this began Romes descent into a multi-racialism/multi-culturalism.
+Vespasian then imported 100,000+ Jews into Italy (Josephus, Jewish War vi), gave them citizenship and institutional positions, and this began Romes descent into a multi-racialism/multi-culturalism.

 Roman emperor faces no longer appear on Bosphoran coins after emperor Titus.
 Roman emperors also stopped looking "Aryan"/Nordic after the Flavian empire.